VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/README.md

 11-29-2021
 1. Added WingZero's [Mosquito Hotend Mount](Usermods/Wingzero) for Mantis using 2510 hotend fan.
 Thanks for a lot of work and testing for this mod!
 2. Added my mod of WingZero's mosquito mount which uses a 3010 fan instead of the 2510.
 This mount is still alpha and needs more testing for confirmation.
 3. Added alpha part cooling ducts that should work with dragon/[crazy volcano block](https://www.aliexpress.com/item/1005003506351141.html).
+Note, to use the crazy volcano with dragon heatsink, the only different files you will need are the crazy volcano ducts (located in the 2.4 folder), and the longer magprobe (in the magprobe directory).

 11-3-2021
 1. Updated MGN12 carriage (Carriage_MGN12_v1.040.stl).
 Updated the wire path from the magnets and x-endstop switch so they don't go through the hotend exhaust path.
 Also improved the hotend exhaust path so it should flow a bit better.